 Rent a canoe or kayak from Beavers Bend River Floats located inside the park and enjoy the two and a half mile float trip down the river.
 Feel the fresh air on your face as you gently paddle your way along the river.
 Rocky outcroppings and sandbars are scattered throughout the area, perfect for a lunchtime stopping point where you can cool off in the water.
 The park also offers a variety of activities including a 1/3 scale train ride through the park, riding stables, boat rentals and the Forest Heritage Center.

 Nestled alongside Greenleaf Lake in the lush mountainous terrain of northeastern Oklahoma, Greenleaf State Park is a hidden gem providing endless family fun.
-An 18-hole miniature golf course, aquatic center, lake swimming beach, playground and children’s programs will keep the little ones entertained, while mom and dad will enjoy the heated fishing dock, hiking trails, paddleboat rental and free pontoon boat tours.
+An 18-hole miniature golf course, aquatic center, lake swimming beach, playground and children’s programs will keep the little ones entertained, while mom and dad will enjoy the hiking trails and free pontoon boat tours.
 After a full day of exploring, get the family together around a bonfire and enjoy the peaceful surroundings.
 Pitch your tent and relax under the stars at Eagle’s Nest, Lakeview, Trailhead Point or Gobbler Ridge Campgrounds.

-If you’re looking for amenities at Greenleaf State Park, pick the Lakeview Campground, which is located right next to the enclosed dock, two multi-use centers, a playground, picnic area, nature hut, boat ramp and comfort station with hot showers and laundry facilities.
+If you’re looking for amenities at Greenleaf State Park, pick the Lakeview Campground with two multi-use centers, a playground, picnic area, nature hut, boat ramp and comfort station with hot showers and laundry facilities.
 If hiking or mountain biking is your thing, try camping at Trailhead Point Campground, near the park’s 18-mile trail system which includes a swinging bridge over a cove of Greenleaf Lake.